 A flat room with ten group tables (8 seats) providing a comfortable collaborative learning space for at least 80 students.

-Each group has their own local PC and 42″ LCD screen which may also be displayed to the whole room with special software, or mirror the main projection image.
-There is no provision for laptop connections.
+Each group has their own local ‘mini’ PC and 42″ LCD screen which may also be displayed to the whole room with ‘InSight’ software, or mirror the main projection image.
+There is no provision for group laptop connections, but they can ‘save’ to shared folder/s.
+The Whiteboard is at the opposite(North) end & also on east side pillars.

 Did you know that the lamps are not only expensive, but contain hazardous Mercury?